-1 delivery or release of the grain for sale and which contains the notice provided in 2 subsection 7 of section 60-02.1-14.
-If a part of the sale price of a contract for the 3 sale of grain is to be paid or may be paid more than thirty days after the delivery or 4 release of the grain for sale, only such part of the contract is a credit-sale contract.
-5 "Facility" means a structure in which grain purchased by a grain buyer is received 3.
-6 or held.
-7 "Facility-based grain buyer" means a grain buyer who operates a facility where 4.
-8 grain is received.
-9 "Grain" means wheat, durum, oats, rye, barley, buckwheat, flaxseed, speltz, 5.
-10 safflower, sunflower seeds, tam mustard, peas, beans, soybeans, corn, clover, 11 millet, alfalfa, and any other commercially grown grain or grass seed.
-"Grain" does 12 not include grain or grass seeds owned by or in the possession of the grain buyer 13 which have been cleaned, processed, and specifically identified for an intended 14 use of planting for reproduction and for which a warehouse receipt has not been 15 issued.
-16 "Grain buyer" means any person, other than a public warehouseman as defined in 6.
-17 chapter 60-02, who purchases or otherwise merchandises grain for compensation.
-18 The term does not include: 19 A producer of grain who purchases grain from other producers to complete a 20 carload or truckload in which the greater portion of the load is grain grown by 21 the producer or on-farm feedlot operations in which at least fifty percent of the 22 livestock is owned by the owner of the farm.
-23 A person who is permitted to sell seed under chapter 4-09, if that person buys b.
-24 grain only for processing and subsequent resale as seed.
-25 A person who is an authorized dealer or agent of a seed company holding a C. 26 permit in accordance with section 4-09-14.4.
-27 7.
-"Noncredit-sale contract" means a contract for the sale of grain other than a 28 credit-sale contract.
-29 8.
-"Receipts" means scale tickets, checks, or other memoranda given by a grain 30 buyer for, or as evidence of, the receipt, storage, or sale of grain except when such 31 memoranda was received as a result of a credit-sale contract.

-- "Roving grain buyer" means a grain buyer who does not operate a facility where grain is received. - 60-02.1-02.
+- 3. "Facility" means a structure in which grain purchased by a grain buyer is received or held. - 4.
+"Facility-based grain buyer" means a grain buyer who operates a facility where grain is received. - 5.
+"Grain" means wheat, durum, oats, rye, barley, buckwheat, flaxseed, speltz, safflower, sunflower seeds, tam mustard, peas, beans, soybeans, corn, clover, millet, alfalfa, and any other commercially grown grain or grass seed.
+"Grain" does not include grain or grass seeds owned by or in the possession of the grain buyer which have been cleaned, processed, and specifically identified for an intended use of planting for reproduction and for which a warehouse receipt has not been issued. - 6.
+"Grain buyer" means any person, other than a public warehouseman as defined in chapter 60-02, who purchases or otherwise merchandises grain for compensation.
+The term does not include: - a.
+A producer of grain who purchases grain from other producers to complete a carload or truckload in which the greater portion of the load is grain grown by the producer or on-farm feedlot operations in which at least fifty percent of the livestock is owned by the owner of the farm. - b.
+A person who is permitted to sell seed under chapter 4-09, if that person buys grain only for processing and subsequent resale as seed. - c.
+A person who is an authorized dealer or agent of a seed company holding a permit in accordance with section 4-09-14.4. - 7.
+"Noncredit-sale contract" means a contract for the sale of grain other than a credit-sale contract. - 8.
+"Receipts" means scale tickets, checks, or other memoranda given by a grain buyer for, or as evidence of, the receipt, storage, or sale of grain except when such memoranda was received as a result of a credit-sale contract. - 9.
+"Roving grain buyer" means a grain buyer who does not operate a facility where grain is received. - 60-02.1-02.
 Commission Powers and duties.
 The duties imposed and the powers conferred by this chapter devolve upon the commission. - 60-02.1-03.
 Duties and powers of the commission.
 The commission has the duty and power to: - 1.
-Exercise general supervision of grain buyers of this state. - Investigate all complaints of fraud and injustice, unfair practices, and unfair discrimination. - 10 3.
-Examine and inspect, during ordinary business hours, any books, documents, and 11 records. - 4.
-Make all proper rules for carrying out and enforcing any law in this state regarding grain buyers. - 60-02.1-04.
+Exercise general supervision of grain buyers of this state. - 2.
+Investigate all complaints of fraud and injustice, unfair practices, and unfair discrimination. - 3.
+Examine and inspect, during ordinary business hours, any books, documents, and records.

+- 4. Make all proper rules for carrying out and enforcing any law in this state regarding grain buyers. - 60-02.1-04.
 Federal licensed inspector Appointed by commission.
 The commission may employ a federal licensed inspector whose duties are hereinafter prescribed, and such other employees as may be necessary to carry out the provisions of this chapter.